rossmason/glu/README.txt

 This is Glu.

-This is the Python version of Glu.
-The Java port happens in the main branch.
+This is OUT OF DATE while the port to Java is in progress.

 Files